Watch Tower Society presidency dispute: Rutherford's re-election and aftermath

 Pamphlets published by opposing sides during the dispute over Rutherford's leadership, 1917.

 Publications continued through late 1917, with Rutherford on one side and Johnson and the four expelled directors on the other, each accusing their opponents of gross misrepresentation and trying to usurp authority.
 The controversy fractured the harmony of the Bible Student movement and many congregations split into opposing groups loyal to either Rutherford or those he had expelled.

 The four expelled board members made a final attempt to unseat Rutherford, claiming that although he had the backing of the most powerful shareholders, he lacked the support of the Bible Student movement in general.
 They therefore called for a democratic vote from all the Bible Students.
 Rutherford wrote in October, "I did not seek election to the office of President, and I am not seeking re-election.
 The Lord is able to attend to his own business."

 In December 1918 he organized a referendum of all Bible Students and Watch Tower subscribers, a month before the annual Pittsburgh convention.
 Although not binding, votes were counted in more than 800 U.S. congregations, giving Rutherford 95 percent of the vote for president.
 His opposers ranked 10th, 11th, 12th, and 13th on the list of prospective directors, with the highest support given to Rutherford's existing six co-directors.
 On January 5, 1918, Rutherford was returned to office, receiving 194,106 shareholders' votes.
 Hirsh received 23,198 votes—the highest among the ex-directors—putting him in 10th place.
 A resolution was promptly passed to request that Hirsh resign from the editorial committee.

 Rutherford stated at the convention that he was aware he had made many mistakes.
 By mid-1919, about one in seven Bible Students had left rather than accept his leadership.
-As many as seventy-five percent had left by 1928, resulting in the formation of various Bible Student groups such as the Stand Fast Movement, the Layman's Home Missionary Movement, the Dawn Bible Students Association, the Pastoral Bible Institute, the Elijah Voice Movement, and the Eagle Society.
+Enough had left by 1928 that several various Bible Student groups had formed as the Stand Fast Movement, the Layman's Home Missionary Movement, the Dawn Bible Students Association, the Pastoral Bible Institute, and the Elijah Voice Movement.
+But Rutherford continued to be voted into the presidency until his death in 1942.
 The splinter groups that were independent of the Watch Tower Society remained relatively small.
 In 1931, the group under Rutherford's leadership became known as "Jehovah's witnesses".

 A later Watchtower described the outcome of the 1917 leadership dispute as the removal of "a class of insubordinate ones who rebelled against the ways of the Lord" before Christ's inspection and approval of the "faithful and discreet slave class" in 1918.